-Discover the range of different styles of footwear we design and manufacture in our Northamptonshire based, UK factory and learn more about the history of the styles
+Discover the range of different styles of footwear we design and manufacture in our Northamptonshire based, UK factory and learn more about their history.

 The term 'Oxford' refers to any style of footwear with a 'closed' lacing system, where the facings are stitched flush with the rest of the shoe.
 Popularised at Oxford University in the 1800s, they represent the most formal end of footwear styles and encompass many variations including toecaps, brogues and boots.
 They offer a sleek and streamlined appearance and fit snugly across the instep.